Metaswitch/clearwater-readthedocs/docs/Handling_Multiple_Failed_Nodes.md

 Check the JSON configuration files on all Sprout nodes in the affected site:

-* Verify that `/etc/clearwater/enum.json` file is correct, fixing it up if is not.
+* Verify that the `/etc/clearwater/enum.json` file is correct, fixing it up if it's not.
-* Verify that `/etc/clearwater/s-cscf.json` file is correct, fixing it up if is not.
+* Verify that the `/etc/clearwater/s-cscf.json` file is correct, fixing it up if it's not.
-* Verify that `/etc/clearwater/bgcf.json` file is correct, fixing it up if is not.
+* Verify that the `/etc/clearwater/bgcf.json` file is correct, fixing it up if it's not.

+### Sprout - XML configuration

+Check the XML configuration files on all Sprout nodes in the affected site:

+* Verify that the `/etc/clearwater/shared_ifcs.xml` file is correct, fixing it up if it's not.
+* verify that the `/etc/clearwater/default_ifcs.xml` file is correct, fixing it  up if it's not.

+Running the command `sudo cw-validate_{shared|default}_ifcs can be run to check if the file is syntactically correct.

 ### Recreate the etcd cluster